 My background was originally legal, then I moved into the charity sector more than 15 years ago and shortly afterwards completed a Postgraduate Diploma in Voluntary Action Management.

 I joined The Joshua Tree team as a volunteer in 2013, before returning as a staff member at the start of 2017.
 My favourite part of the job is meeting lots of inspiring people across the whole community - we couldn't achieve what we do without so many volunteers sharing their time, expertise and enthusiasm.

-Fact about me: Through connections made at Northwich Festival of Running, an event that supports The Joshua Tree, I started running in 2017 and I am now training to run the London Marathon!
+Fact about me: Through connections made at Northwich Festival of Running, an event that supports The Joshua Tree, I started running in 2017 and I completed the London Marathon in 2019!